 In the summer of 2013, Randolph High School senior Seth Mitchell proposed a project to unite the two school districts in an effort to address and improve those emergencies.
 The proposed partnership of CSES and RHS would see the pairing of thirty Randolph High School students with eighty of the Camden Street students for the purpose of writing, producing and performing an original musical.

-Working as Seth’s right hand man I lead the writing of the musical, its direction, the documentation, filming and post-production of the documentary and as a promoter of the project.
+Working as Seth’s right hand man I lead the writing of the musical, its direction, the documenting of the process through writing and images, filming and post-production of the documentary and as a promoter of the project.